bcgov/entity/rfcs/rfc-load-colin-pdfs-to-doc-store.md

     - Pros
         - Built in functionality for everything needed to web scrape
         - Beginner friendly syntax and documentation
-        - Can interact with browser UI elements directly -> can interact with COLIN UI
+        - Can interact with browser UI elements directly -can interact with COLIN UI
+        - lots of tutorials and documentation to learn from
     - Cons
         - more difficult to learn than BS
   - ### Beautiful Soup